gautamraj8044/PDF-Document-Processing-and-QA-Bot/readme.md

    http://localhost:8000/docs
    ```

-If you set `POSTGRES_URL`, the app uses PostgreSQL for auth and conversation history.
-Otherwise it uses SQLite for auth and in-memory checkpoints for a simpler local setup.
+`DATABASE_URL` is the primary setting for auth storage and history. `POSTGRES_URL` is kept as a legacy fallback, but `DATABASE_URL` wins if both are present.

-`DATABASE_URL` is the primary setting for auth storage. `POSTGRES_URL` is kept as a legacy fallback, but `DATABASE_URL` wins if both are present.
+If the configured database is unreachable at startup, the server falls back to local SQLite for auth so the API can still boot in a development environment.
+Conversation history uses an in-memory checkpoint in that case.

 ## API Flow